 Look for higher (but fair) prices.

-While you definitely shouldn’t’t be spending $50 on a 1 lb. bag of flavored coffee, $20 is a much better price point than $5.
+While you definitely shouldn’t be spending 50 dollars on a one-pound bag of flavored coffee, 20 dollars is a much better price point than five.
 And paying a little extra is usually worth it both in terms of quality and sustainability.

 This goes hand in hand with the price point.
-Arabica plants are significantly more delicate than their Robusta counterparts, but their beans produce a significantly better flavor.
-So looking for an 100% Arabica blend is a great way to ensure that you are buying higher quality beans for your brew,
+Arabica plants are significantly more delicate than their more caffeinated counterpart robusta, but their beans produce a significantly better flavor.
+So looking for a 100 percent arabica blend is a great way to ensure you are buying higher quality beans for your brew.